ABizCho/Baekjoon_List/solved.md

 # Baekjoon by 수평
-Baekjoon Algorythm tests that i solved.
+Baekjoon Algorithm tests that i solved.

 <br><br>